Gerungofulus/bvd_agent_based_model/Readme.md

 Jason Bassett is going to be the guy mainly responsible for the code on the site of TU Berlin, while Pascal Blunk is still going to contribute to this project.

 ## Includes from other projects
 The directory `projectImports` includes those libraries provided by other sources.
-By now it only contains a project called `inih` [https://github.com/benhoyt/inih](https://github.com/benhoyt/inih).
-It's license is the BSD License and can be found in the corresponding folder.
+By now it contains a project called `inih` [https://github.com/benhoyt/inih](https://github.com/benhoyt/inih) (BSD License) and a good [Catch2](https://github.com/catchorg/Catch2)(Boost License) for testingas well as [Fake It](https://github.com/eranpeer/FakeIt) (MIT License) for mocking objects during tests.

 # Research
 Different papers will be published on basis of this project.
 They will be listed here.